 Until the 1940s, most people thought of the Mojave Desert area as a large and unpleasant stretch of land between the country’s midsection and Los Angeles.
 It was something to be endured and not enjoyed.
-But that began to change in 1936, when Congress set aside the Joshua Tree National Monument.
-At that time, many people already believed to be these scraggly yet strangely beautiful trees to be national treasures.
+But that began to change in 1936 when Congress set aside the Joshua Tree National Monument.
+At that time, many people already believed these scraggly yet strangely beautiful trees to be national treasures.
 Then, visitors began to appreciate other aspects of the delicate desert ecosystem.
 The park is famous for its namesake, the Joshua Tree, which has a distinct look between a palm tree and a cactus.

-Nevertheless, almost sixty years passed before lawmakers passed the California Desert Protection Act.
+Nevertheless, almost 60 years have gone by before lawmakers passed the California Desert Protection Act.
 This law also created the Joshua Tree National Park.
-This Park is roughly the size of Rhode Island.
+This park is roughly the size of Rhode Island.
 It contains over 400,000 acres of protected wilderness area.
 These vast swaths of land are not off-limits to visitors.
 In fact, the opposite is true.
 The National Park Service encourages hikers, rock-climbers, birders, and other individuals and families to visit these areas.